Valdecy/Forecasting-03-Holt/README.md

 * horizon = Calculates the prediction h steps ahead.
 The default value is 0.

 * trend = Indicates the types of trend: "additive", "multiplicative" or "none".
-The default value is "multiplicative"
+The default value is "multiplicative".

 * optimize = If True then the best "alpha" and "beta" are calculated by brute force.
 The default value is False.